 When Can I Expect My WoW Subscription Refund?

 There’s no definitive timeline for Blizzard refunds.
 It usually takes a few days, but in some cases, the process could take upwards of a month.
-If your refund takes too long, use DoNotPay’s Chargeback Instantly option to get your money back as soon as possible.
+If your refund takes too long, use DoNotPay’s File a Chargeback option to get your money back as soon as possible.

 Potential Issues With the WoW Subscription Refund